U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: SL(2) CS Formulation

 \section{SL(2) CS Formulation}

-We first introduce the action in the SL(2) CS formulation, then the construction of the AdS$_3$ geometry from the gauge fields \cite{Witten:1988hc}.
-We then show that the boundary action is a deformation of the U(1) case.
+We first introduce the action in the SL(2) CS formulation and the construction of the AdS$_3$ geometry from the gauge fields \cite{Witten:1988hc}.
+The boundary action is a deformation of the U(1) case.
 In the end, we introduce the Wilson line to demonstrate the building of the ``minimum surface=entanglement entropy'' \cite{Huang:2019nfm}.
-This study clearly shows that the back-reaction of the Wilson line produces the $n$-sheet cylindrical manifold \cite{Ammon:2013hba}.
-It exhibits the difference in the relation between the gauge fields and geometry in the SL(2) CS formulation and U(1) CS theory.
-We also provide construction with two wedges to realize the Hayward term \cite{Hayward:1993my, Takayanagi:2019tvn} in the SL(2) CS formulation.
+This study shows that the back-reaction produces the $n$-sheet cylindrical manifold \cite{Ammon:2013hba}.
+It exhibits the difference between the gauge fields and geometry in the SL(2) CS formulation and U(1) CS theory.
+We also provide construction with two wedges to realize the Hayward term \cite{Hayward:1993my,Takayanagi:2019tvn} in the SL(2) CS formulation.